oxford-pharmacoepi/EHDENCancerIncSurvCovid/README.md

-Incidence and Prevalence of different cancers
+Incidence, Prevalence and Survival over time of different cancers - COVID study
 ========================================================================================================================================================

 ## Introduction
-This study is focussing on determining the incidence, prevalence and survival for specific cancers.
+This study is focussing on determining the incidence, prevalence and survival for specific cancers from 2000 to 2022.
 We will focus on the following cancers:
 * Breast
 * Colorectal
 * Lung